 - 1 tablespoon extra virgin olive oil

-- 3 slices bacon cut crosswise into 1/4" strips
+- 6 slices lean, thick cut bacon cut crosswise into ¼" strips

 - Salt and freshly ground black pepper